 Smash: A student of Berklee College of Music, Terry Drysdale has been controlling a set of drums since he was first granted the ability at the age of 10.
 He has been a part of several Portland based bands, and has also taught music professionally.
 Terry is a Portland native, and enjoys sharing his fiery passion for music – which can often clear a room.

 "Snacks" : Portland native Ben "Snacks" Turner started piano at age 8 and Hammond organ within a year.
 Now a graduate of Portland State's jazz program, Ben has performed and toured with many of Portland's A-list acts including Manimalhouse, Ken Derouchie Band, and Curtis Salgado.
 The nickname is from one time when he ate, like, an indefensible amount of pizza at a rehearsal. - bensnacksturner.com

-The bass: Jon Shaw also calls PDX home and makes his living with a bass guitar (or standup) in his hands.
-A monstrous talent, Jon is well known in the portland music community, as a player, teacher and ultimate noodler.
+Low End: Jon Shaw also calls PDX home and makes his living with a bass guitar (or standup) in his hands.
+A monstrous talent as well as a creative driving force for Dirty Revival, Jon is well known in the portland music community, as a player, teacher and ultimate noodler.
 You can also catch him around town with the free jazz group, The Blue Cranes.

 Tenor Sax, Gentleman and Baller: Chris Hardin, a Portland native as well has played tenor sax in various groups throughout the years including a long stint on the high seas performing on cruise ships, he is as mysterious as he is talented.